 If you attempt to collect back wages by requesting your overtime, your employer may not retaliate by firing or suspending you, or threatening to fire or suspend you.
 If you're ready to start taking action to collect your unpaid wages, attorneys who file unpaid wage claims can help.
 Contact a Florida attorney with experience in these issues.
 In addition to collecting the back wages that are owed to you, you may also be entitled to damages if your employer is guilty of violating the laws of FLSA through fraud or deceit.

-If you believe your employer or past employer owes you overtime wages, contact Remer, Georges-Pierre & Hoogerwoerd, PLLC Law Firm at (305) 416-5000 or via the online contact form for a free consultation.
+If you believe your employer or past employer owes you overtime wages, contact Remer, Georges-Pierre & Hoogerwoerd, PLLC Law Firm at (305) 416-5000 or via the online contact form for a consultation.